Middle School Handbook

 In general, State law requires students to enroll in the school district in which their parent or legal guardian resides, unless enrolling under the District’s open enrollment policy.

-New students must be enrolled by their parent or legal guardian.
+New students must be enrolled by their parent or a legal guardian.
+Enrollments may be done in person or through the ZPS Online Enrollment.
 When enrolling, parents must provide copies of the following:

-- proof of residency, or school of choice, d. proof of immunizations,
+proof of residency, or school of choice, proof of immunizations,

 Under certain circumstances, temporary enrollment may be permitted.
 In such cases, parents will be notified about documentation required to establish permanent enrollment.

 Homeless students who meet the Federal definition of homeless may enroll and will be under the direction of the District Liaison for Homeless Children with regard to enrollment procedures.

 A student who has been suspended or expelled by another public school in Michigan may be temporarily denied admission to the District’s schools during the period of suspension or expulsion even if that student would otherwise be entitled to attend school in the District.
 Likewise, a student who has been expelled or otherwise removed for disciplinary purposes from a public school in another state and the period of expulsion or removal has not expired, may be temporarily denied admission to the District’s schools during the period of expulsion or removal or until the expiration of the period of expulsion or removal which the student would have received in the District had the student committed the offense while enrolled in the District.
 Prior to denying admission, however, the Superintendent shall offer the student an opportunity for a hearing to review the circumstances of the suspension or expulsion and any other factors the Superintendent determines to be relevant.